connectdotz/yarn-nohoist-examples/nohoist.md

 # nohoist for yarn workspaces

 Monorepo is gaining popularity as complexity and modularization of our software grow.
 As wonderful as [yarn workspaces](https://yarnpkg.com/blog/2017/08/02/introducing-workspaces/), the reset of the community hasn't yet fully caught up with its new hoisting scheme.
-While there are no lack of workarounds to bridge the gap, they are often convoluted, simply because they have to maneuver around the actual end points: package-manager and the libraries.
-The introduction of the [nohoist](https://github.com/yarnpkg/yarn/pull/4979) is the attempt to provide an easy-to-use mechanism, natively supported by the yarn, to enable workspaces working with otherwise incompatible libraries.
+While there are no lack of workarounds to bridge the gap, they are often complex and convoluted, simply because they had to maneuver around the actual end points: package-manager and the libraries.
+The introduction of the [nohoist](https://github.com/yarnpkg/yarn/pull/4979) is the attempt to provide an easy-to-use mechanism, natively supported by yarn, to enable workspaces working with otherwise incompatible libraries.
 We hope this feature would ease the pain for monorepo developers and strike a balance between efficiency (hoisting as much as possible) and usability (unblock the libraries who haven't been adapted for workspaces).

 ## What is the problem ?